mmb-irb/chrom_dyn/README.md

 # Chromatin Dynamics
-## Molecular Modelling and Bioinformatics Group
+## Molecular Modelling and Bioinformatics Group, IRB Barcelona
-## IRB Barcelona

-Precompiled version for Linux.
+### Precompiled version for Linux

 Tested on different Ubuntu and Fedora terminals.